Randomly, probaby between two songs by The Cure:” High Just like Heaven

 Locked inside the Maddening House

 There is no exit, but death.
 But up on the tops the notion at least remains; a breathing space necessary for the escape-desperate pathos to recognise itself.
-The possibility of a way out via peaceful parliamentary measures had its last chance in a hot June month of 2017 that momentarily melted percieved certainties as ifContinue reading “Locked inside the Maddening House”
+The possibility of a way out via peaceful parliamentary measures had its last chance in a hot June month of 2017 that momentarily melted perceived certainties as ifContinue reading “Locked inside the Maddening House”

 1993.
 Perranporth, Cornwall